nielseneli/bull--itpoint/implementation.md

 something

 ## Overview
 The code is comprised of three major parts, in a model-view-controller setup.
 The overall process takes audio input on a keypress, which is then processed by IBM's BlueMix speech-to-text.
-The text is then processed by our framework, which makes API calls to Wolfram Alpha, finds images from the local directory, or parses text based on keywords.
-The slides are then created in reveal.js and loaded to the presentation. *something something threading something something
+The text is then processed by our framework, which parses text based on keywords to write spoken information on slides, makes API calls to Wolfram Alpha, or finds images from the local directory.
+The slides are then created in reveal.js and loaded to the presentation, which you can click through as content is dunamically added.

 ## Controller
 Controller initializes the other functions, and uses keyboard input from (*some keypress technology???*).